Green-Software-Foundation/if-docs/docs/pipelines/cpu-to-carbon.md

 ## Assumptions and limitations

-The following are assumed to be true in this manifest:
+The following are assumed to be true in this IMP:

 - the power curve relating CPU utilization to power is appropriate for the processor being used to run our application
 - the temporal granularity of the observations are sufficient to accurately capture the behaviour of our application